-- Active Ownership: Active ownership means actively exercising one’s rights as a shareholder.
+- Active ownership: Active ownership means actively exercising one’s rights as a shareholder.
 This includes, in particular, shareholder voting rights and engagement.

-- Additional capital: Additional capital means providing firms or projects with money, which they can then use to enhance their operations, for example through funding the development of a new product or expanding into a new market.
-In the context of impact investing, providing additional capital refers specifically to providing firms or projects the funds to generate a positive social or environmental impact.
+- Additional capital: Additional capital means providing firms or projects with money, which they can then use to enhance their operations, for example by funding the development of a new product or expanding into a new market.
+In the context of impact investing, providing additional capital refers specifically to providing firms or projects with the funds to generate a positive social or environmental impact.

 - Best-in-class: Best-in-class means that, within a given sector or industry, a company is identified that best meets predefined criteria.
-With regard to ESG a best-in-class approach could mean that oil companies would be compared to other oil companies and the ‘best’ (highest scorers on ESG indicators) of the ‘class’ (oil industry) would be selected for investment.
+With regard to ESG, a best-in-class approach could mean that oil companies would be compared to other oil companies and the ‘best’ (highest scorers on ESG indicators) of the ‘class’ (oil industry) would be selected for investment.

 - ESG: ESG stands for Environmental, Social, and (corporate) Governance.

-Environmental factors look at a company’s relationship with the environment: ranging from contribution to global warming to effects on biodiversity.
+Environmental factors look at a company’s relationship with the environment, ranging from contribution to global warming to effects on biodiversity.